 today a very large majority of the most highly educated inhabitants of Great Britain have markedly regionally-affiliated speech.

-A third respect in which GenAm differs from SSB-type speech is regionality.
-GenAm is far more regionally general: as a majority accent, it is spoken by large numbers over vast areas of the USA, from Alaska to Nebraska, in Vermont and Florida, in California and Hawaii, and so on.
+GenAm is far more regionally general than SSB-type speech: as a majority accent, it is spoken by large numbers over vast areas of the USA, from Alaska to Nebraska, in Vermont and Florida, in California and Hawaii, and so on.
 By contrast, the number of SSB speakers is markedly higher in a single region, the southeast of England, and markedly lower outside this region.

 RP used to be described as “non-regional”.
 John Wells’s Accents of English illustrated this with the classic pyramid diagram: